13 quit-smoking tips for your success

 - Time is on your side.
 You start to get immediate health benefits as soon as you quit.
 After only 20 minutes your heart rate goes back to normal.
 Within a day your blood’s carbon monoxide level falls back into place.
 In two or three weeks your odds of having a heart attack decrease.

-“Smoking cessation: Create a quit-smoking plan.” mayoclinic.org, Mayo Foundation for Medical Education and Research, 19 April 2017.
+"Quit-smoking action plan." mayoclinic.org, Mayo Foundation for Medical Education and Research, 15 Nov.
+2022.